rhx1138/gen-my-team/README.md

 # Installation

 To run the application, the user must include Inquirer 8.2.4, a JavaScript package on NPM.
 You need to have installed NPM already to run this program.
 Just in case you need to check, type npm --version in your terminal.
-If you get back Command 'npm' not found, you will need to install.
+If you get back Command 'npm' not found, you will need to install it.

 Within your editor, you will see the screenshot (see image below) instance as your current HTML.